 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

 Ms. Fuller is a Principal in the Southern California office of Fish & Richardson.
 Ms. Fuller represents pharmaceutical and high tech clients in patent litigation nationwide.
 Her cases have encompassed a wide range of technology, including pharmaceuticals, video coding, backup and...

-Taylor Caldwell is a litigation associate in Fish & Richardson’s Washington, D.C. office.
+Taylor Burgener is a litigation associate in Fish & Richardson’s Washington, D.C. office.
 She has experience in the United States district courts and the International Trade Commission, and is also heavily involved in pro bono casework related to sexual discrimination in the workplace, immigration matters, custody disputes, and children’s...